zaiisao/Documentation/en/Real-time-Messaging/product_rtm.md

   </tr>
   <tr>
     <td>High concurrency</td>
     <td>Supports sending up to a million channel messages simultaneously.
-Can cope with the high concurrency scenarios, such as in an online quiz. <br></td>
+Can cope with high-concurrency scenarios, such as in an online quiz. <br></td>
   </tr>
   <tr>
     <td>High reliability</td>